Topological effect on order-disorder transitions in U(1) sigma models: Introduction

-In order to establish a theory of such quasi-disorder phases in $D=3$, this paper aims to develop a renormalization group (RG) theory of the $D=3$ U(1) NLSM with the 1D Berry phase.
-We first introduce a model of the vortex loops whose segments interact with each other through the $1/|r|$ Coulomb interaction~\cite{popov1973,wiegel1973,savit1978,peskin1978,fradkin1978}.
-We derive RG equations among a vortex fugacity term, Berry phase term, and Coulomb interaction potential.
-In the presence of the Berry phase term, the isotropic Coulomb interaction ${\cal F}_1(r)=1/|r|$ between two spatial points $x$ and $y$ with $r=x-y$ induces two other types of anisotropic interactions.
-Their interaction potentials are given by following 3 by 3 matrices;
+In order to establish a theory of such quasi-disordered phases in $D=3$, this paper aims to develop a renormalization group (RG) theory of the $D=3$ U(1) NLSM with the 1D Berry phase.
+We first introduce a model of the vortex loops, where loop segments interact with each other through the $1/|r|$ Coulomb interaction~\cite{popov1973,wiegel1973,savit1978,peskin1978,fradkin1978},

+Here $dx^j$ and $dy^m$ are tangential vectors of the $j$th and $m$th vortex loops $\Gamma_j$ and $\Gamma_m$ at $x^j$ and $y^m$, respectively.
+The 1D Berry phase term endows each vortex loop with a complex phase factor proportional to its projected area onto the 2D plane complementary to the topological ($x_0$) direction: $S^j_{12}$ is the projected area of the $j$th vortex loop onto the $1$-$2$ plane.

+By recursively accounting for the screening effect of smaller vortex loops onto the interaction between larger vortex loops, we derive RG equations among a vortex fugacity term, Berry phase term, and Coulomb interaction potential.
+We clarify that the complex phase factor in the action generally suppresses the screening effect of {\it unpolarized} vortex loops, while leaving intact the screening effect of {\it polarized} vortex loops.
+As a result, the screening effect of the smaller loops generates two other types of {\it anisotropic} Coulomb interactions,